GitCene/CTF/Hercules/README.md

 ![](13.png)

-A better look at the arithmetic involves suggests that our array is better interpreted as a 3x3 matrix.
-We see that `f0` makes sure the 2nd column of the matrix is negative, and the other two positive.
+Another look at the arithmetic involves suggests that our array is better interpreted as a 3x3 matrix.
+We see that `f0` makes sure the second column of the matrix is negative, and the other two are positive.

 The other two functions perform similar tasks (with `arr9` renamed to `matrix` for clarity):